Hello,

 What I have learned is this:

-In essence, we are human beings with a particular set of talents and difficulties.
+In essence, we are human beings (not fundamentally different from other beings) with particular sets of talents and difficulties.
 The way we see things is affected by all kinds of conditioning and other programmes we have taken on board.
 If we can accept that we are not our programming, we can begin to extricate ourselves from it and begin to find out - and act according to - who we really are.
-What I call Inclusive CBT is therefore not just about symptom reduction (useful though that is!), but also about learning to live in ways that enable you to celebrate the individual wave of your life, without forgetting that you are part of the undivided ocean.
+Our lives can be about learning to live in ways that enable us to celebrate the individual waves of our lives, without forgetting that yoeach of us is part of the undivided ocean.

 Dheeresh Turnbull B.A., M.Litt., PGCE, Dip CT, BABCP accredited